bridgecrew-perf7/LDOS--Deployment/03 Foundry/foundry.md

 ---

 <em>Run the playbook - pre-flight_foundry.yml</em>
-This will update, install and configure the various required packages.
+This will update, install and configure the various required packages for the Foudry Platform.

 Before you run the playbook ensure that